cdycee2010/Build_SOS_PBN_FDD/README.md

 ## Description

 This algorithm comprises a two-step dynamic Bayesian network file (.xdsl) and a main FDD execution program file (.cpp).
-Additionally, the FDD data file of a real building application is provided.
+Additionally, the FDD data file (.csv) of a real building application is provided.

 ## Getting Started